lablup/backend.ai/docs/install/install-from-package/os-preparation.rst

 Prepare a Python distribution whose version meets the requirements of the target package.
 Backend.AI 22.09, for example, requires Python 3.10.
-The latest information on the Python version compability can be found at `here <https://github.com/lablup/backend.ai#package-installation-guide#python-version-compatibility>`_.
+The latest information on the Python version compatibility can be found at `here <https://github.com/lablup/backend.ai#package-installation-guide#python-version-compatibility>`_.

 There can be several ways to prepare a specific Python version.
 Here, we will be